The Ultimate Soil Guide

 Soil Amendment!
 Horse and cow manure mixed with straw and sawdust and aged over 18 months, turned and screened to produce a fine black texture.
 Adds organic matter to the most clay-packed soils or enhances the growth of delicious vegetables and beautiful flowers.
 Tendency to be higher in pH, not recommended to plant directly into this product.
 Works best when tilled with the existing soil.

 Our topsoil is sourced directly from the farm fields close to the White River here in central Indiana.
-This material is screened and pulverized into an easy working soil, free of large clods and debris.
+This material is screened and pulverized into easy-working soil, free of large clods and debris.
 This light brown-colored soil is great for creating a place to plant the landscape you have always dreamed of.
 Great for establishing landscape and grass.
 Always dry and under the roof at McCarty Mulch.

 Rich in nutrients, high in organic matter content with a neutral pH.
 McCarty’s black potting soil is reed sedge-based peat topsoil composed of sphagnum peat moss and rich, black Northern Indiana topsoil.
 Rich in humus and has a high degree of water and nutrient retention capabilities, this black topsoil offers the absolute highest quality, black, rich product soil available.
 Can be used for new and established lawns, flower and vegetable gardens, planters and window boxes, roses, shrubs, trees, evergreens, etc.